futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/current-task-check-list.md

 - [x] Update app-goal.md with rich data profiles implementation
 - [x] Update structure-ai.md with new models and database schema
 - [x] Fix compilation errors for Value<int> type issues
+- [x] Fix birthday field to use text input with proper date parsing and storage
 - [ ] Update form UI to include labels and notes management
 - [ ] Update detail view to display rich profile information
 - [ ] Add label creation and management functionality